It seems you are offline. Please check your connection and try again.

 And if the text never shows up, you are refunded automatically.
 You are charged only for a code that actually arrives.

-Why it beats a free line for real accounts
+Why it beats a free number for real accounts

-A shared line has been recycled across countless sign-ups, which is exactly why platforms distrust it.
+A shared number has been recycled across countless sign-ups, which is exactly why platforms distrust it.
 A private Denmark number carries no such history, so verification goes through on the first try.

-You also keep it for the whole session, so if a service sends a second code or you need to log back in, the same line is still waiting for you.
+You also keep it for the whole session, so if a service sends a second code or you need to log back in, the same number is still waiting for you.

-Where even a paid line will not help
+Where even a paid number will not help

-To be straight with you, a rented line is for verification, not for everything.
+To be straight with you, a rented number is for verification, not for everything.
 Skip it if you expect any of these:

 × Long-term access.
-The line is short-lived, not a SIM you keep for months.
+The number is short-lived, not a SIM you keep for months.

 × Voice calls.
 It handles SMS and OTP only, not a phone call dial-in.